© Ivan Torrres

 Les Arcs is extremely close to Italy, some 10km as the crow flies, and the pizza in this area tends to be very good and rather authentic.
-I have never found a burger-bites and mozzarella stuffed crust here and even the “deep pan” style of pizza pie which is almost ubiquitous in the UK would seem quite out of place in the French Alps.
 The focus is almost exclusively on the quality of ingredients with fresh, often regional, ingredients used to embellish crispy thin bases.
-Even at takeaway-style places you should not expect your pizza to be precut into handy triangles, that sort of thing is anathema to the Savoie pizzaiolo; if you showed them a pizza wheel, they would show you a very genuine expression of confusion and/or disdain.

 Le Refugepizz, Plan Peisey

-A relatively small place found a stone’s throw away from the Vanoise Express in Plan Peisey, I have been visiting Refugepizz for over five years.
-Primarily a takeaway place serving customers in Peisey-Vallandry, there are a handful of tables inside with a couple outside, where you enjoy a sit-down meal of excellent pizza just a few steps from the pistes.
-The dining area may be compact but it is perfectly formed and decorated in a modern chalet style.
-When the sun is shining and the skiing is sweet, I have been known to call ahead with an order for collection, to be enjoyed whilst sitting on the Peisey lift.
+A relatively small place found a stone’s throw away from the Vanoise Express in Plan Peisey, primarily a takeaway place serving local customers.
+There are a handful of tables inside with a couple outside, where you enjoy a sit-down meal of excellent pizza just a few steps from the pistes.
+The dining area may be compact but it's perfectly formed and decorated in a modern chalet style.
+When the sun is shining and the skiing is sweet, call ahead with an order for collection to be enjoyed whilst sitting on the Peisey lift.

 The pizzas themselves are huge and very competitively priced.
-I have always particularly enjoyed the Diabolique which features some of the heartiest and meatiest sausage I have ever known although the vegetarian options, such as the generously-topped Provencale, are also personal favourites.
-The menu itself is massive, with enough variation to surprise even the most well-travelled pizza enthusiast, and also features traditional accompaniments/alternatives like salads and pasta dishes.
-Prices are reasonable, especially considering the (stunning) quality of the product.
-If you are staying in Peisey-Vallandry, make sure you visit Refugepizz early in the week (so you have the chance to go a second time) and, if you are staying elsewhere in Les Arcs, I would highly recommend a lunchtime trip.
-Just remember, it is closed on Tuesdays!
+The menu is massive, with enough variation to surprise even the most well-travelled pizza enthusiast, and also features traditional accompaniments/alternatives like salads and pasta dishes.
+If you're staying in Peisey-Vallandry, make sure you visit early in the week (so you have the chance to go a second time) and, if you are staying elsewhere in Les Arcs, I would highly recommend a lunchtime trip.
+Just remember, it's closed some days of the week so it's always worth checking before you plan to go there.

 Le Cairn, Arc 1600

-A relatively recent addition to my personal canon of preferred pizza-providers, Le Cairn is located in the Place du Soleil between the two Arc 1600 snow fronts.
-It is not the cheapest restaurant on this list but the food is definitely some of the best.
-The pizzas are absolutely massive and, when accompanied with a side salad, easily sufficient to feed two normal people.
-The service is fast, helping you to maximise your time on the slopes, and friendly – everyone working here seems to smile constantly, apparently through choice.
+Le Cairn is located in the Place du Soleil between the two Arc 1600 snow fronts.
+It's not the cheapest restaurant but the food is definitely some of the best.
+The pizzas are massive and when accompanied with a side salad, easily sufficient to feed two.
+The service is fast and friendly, helping you to maximise your time on the slopes.

-In addition to automatically providing water and bread to the table, you are always presented with a large bottle of chilli oil.
-This is a fairly common practice in Les Arcs and allows you to spice up your pizza where you feel it might be necessary.
-Be warned though, Le Cairn’s oil packs flavour and HEAT!
-This is another place where booking in advance is recommended, particularly if you are part of a large group or if you ski during the school holidays.
+In addition to automatically providing water and bread to the table, you're always presented with a large bottle of chilli oil.
+Be warned though, this oil packs flavour and HEAT!
+Another place where booking in advance is recommended, particularly if you're part of a large group or if you ski during the school holidays.
 Fortunately, the restaurant is open every day during the season, so you should have ample opportunity to get a table.

 Pizz’Attitude, Arc 1800